-After you have been properly evaluated by medical personnel and have given the authorities the owner’s name, color of the dog, the size and where the incident occurred, you may consider consulting with a dog bite lawyer.
+After you have been properly evaluated by medical personnel and have given the authorities the owner’s name, the color of the dog, the size, and where the incident occurred, you may consider consulting with a dog bite lawyer.
 However, certain information will be needed by the attorney to start a dog bite lawsuit on your behalf.
 If you are unable to provide this information you can consider bringing in a witness or neighbor that was at the scene with you for your consultation.

 New York Dog Bite Law Explained

 Under New York Dog Bite Law, if someone is bitten by a dog and injured, the owner of the dog will be strictly liable to pay for the medical bills to the injured person if that person is not covered by insurance.
 However, New York Dog Bite Law states that New York is a “One Bite State” (one bite NYC) when it comes to suing the dog owner for personal injuries.
 With this in mind, if you or someone you know has been injured as the result of a dog bite and are considering a dog bite lawsuit, it is advisable to contact a dog bite lawyer in New York to help you better understand New York Dog Bite Law including the Dangerous Dog Law New York.

 Bitten By a Dog in the Bronx?
 Considering a New York Dog Bite Lawsuit?
 Trust a Bronx Personal Injury Attorney and Lawyer for Dog Bites Who Has Been Fighting For the Rights of the Bronx, NY Residents for Over 20 Years!